djeada/Elastic-Kibana-Notes/labs/lab06/README.md

 By the end of this lab, you will be able to:

-- Start a complete Elastic Stack lab with Docker Compose.
+* Start a basic Elastic Stack lab using plain Docker containers.
-- Generate sample product data with Python.
+* Generate sample product data with Python.
-- Ingest CSV data into Elasticsearch using the Bulk API.
+* Ingest CSV data into Elasticsearch using the Bulk API.
-- Use an Elasticsearch ingest pipeline to enrich product documents at index time.
+* Use an Elasticsearch ingest pipeline to enrich product documents at index time.
-- Generate continuous Apache-style and JSON application logs at a controlled rate.
+* Generate continuous Apache-style and JSON application logs at a controlled rate.
+* Add Logstash only when Apache log parsing is needed.
-- Ingest Apache access logs through Logstash.
+* Ingest Apache access logs through Logstash.
+* Add Filebeat only when JSON log shipping is needed.
-- Ingest JSON application logs through Filebeat.
+* Ingest JSON application logs through Filebeat.
-- Verify indexed data from the command line and in Kibana.
+* Verify indexed data from the command line and in Kibana.
-- Compare Python ingestion, Logstash, Filebeat, and ingest pipelines.
+* Compare Python ingestion, Logstash, Filebeat, and Elasticsearch ingest pipelines.

 ## Data Ingestion Pipeline Overview

+This lab is organized in stages.
+Each ingestion method is introduced only when it is needed.

 ```text
   ┌───────────────────────────────────────────────────────────────────────────────┐